QuietJoon/ENIG/README.md

 #### enigPPP

-You can get proper Korean particle by giving `enigPPP` post word and a Korean postposition particle category `
+You can get a proper Korean particle by giving `enigPPP` post word and a Korean postposition particle category.

 ### Handy functions